 Microsoft Office rumours 2015

 At the moment Mac users that want to use Microsoft’s Office for Mac software are faced with the unappetising prospect of working with versions that were launched back in 2010!
 The design of this now ancient suite is a million miles away from the flat, uncluttered lines of OS X Yosemite, and the functionality is also less than the current Windows releases.
-Even iPad owners have access to newer instances of the productivity powerhouse thanks to the iOS versions launched by Microsoft earlier this year.
-Things could be set to change though, if leaked screen shots are to be believed.
-Those screenshots suggest that Microsoft is hard at work readying a new version of Microsoft Office for Mac, and a launch date in the new year is anticipated.
+Even iPad and iPhone owners have access to newer instances of the productivity powerhouse thanks to the iOS versions launched by Microsoft.
+Things are set to change though, Microsoft has confirmed it is readying a new version of Office for Mac, with a launch date in the second half of 2015 anticipated.
 So if you’re a fan of Office on the Mac, things are looking up.

 Thunderbolt Display rumours 2015